hxnguyen/hxnguyen.github.io/_pages/about.md

 - IEEE Transactions on Artificial Intelligence and
 - Ad-Hoc Networks

-I'm on the technical program committees for the following upcoming conferences including:
+I'm on the technical program committees for the following upcoming conferences:
 - __AAMAS 2025 (CORE A*)__
 - __ACM AsiaCCS 2025 (CORE A)__
 - __The Web Conference (2024) (CORE A*)__